JaromirProchazka/Exam-repository-analysis/ANALYSIS_quality_requirement_scenarios/Scalability-Holger.md

 ## **Implementation**
-We have chosen to implement the horizontal scaling to solve this problem. since the horizontal scaling means that a container can run in multiple instances it does not requrie large changes to the c4 model.
+We have chosen to implement the horizontal scaling to solve this problem.
-As I am not adding anything new th the c4 model.
+Therefor have I added a request queue that can handles all the requests when the horizontal scaling creates more instances of the rewiev grade container.